Why you can trust TechRadar

-We'll be updating this review when the new models become available, but until then, check out our comparison:
+We've compared it to its closest rivals on the market and we'll be updating this review when new models become available, but until then, check out our comparison:

 Samsung Galaxy S5